-I run the Omaha Homeschool Learning Center.
-I’m a former high school teacher and currently teach at Metro Community College.
 The Learning Center provides weekly classes (on Wednesdays) to supplement your home curriculum, brings classes that you already attend into one place, has activities and classes for the entire family (ages 3 to high school), and strives to create a community of learners and homeschool moms.

 We have about 550 students and dozens of moms: it’s a wonderful way to meet a lot of people.
 It also allows you to chat with other moms on a weekly basis and to get the information and support that you need, although you are also welcome to drop your kids off.
 We want to serve your needs.
 You can find a list of our in-person classes here and our online classes can be found here.

 Choosing which curriculum to use is one of the most daunting decisions for homeschoolers.
 There are several places online that give you a good overview, including http://www.hslda.org/earlyyears/Curriculum.asp for K-8, and http://www.hslda.org/highschool/curriculum.asp for high school.

 You can find free online curriculum at http://www.ck12.org

 There is also a free virtual K-8 school recently started by Omaha Public School.
 Students work independently meet in a classroom but get their curriculum online.
 You can find more information about them at http://www.omahavirtualschool.org/

 Homeschool students who are 16 years or older can also take very inexpensive classes at Metro Community College.
 These classes can count for both high school and college credit.

 The Learning Center typically starts fall classes the first week of September; most classes are 12 weeks long.
 Our second semester usually begins the first week of February.